 Who Is Your Target Audience

-Now that you have a clear vision of who you are and what message you would like to get across with your art, it is time to find your target audience.
+Now that you have a clear vision of who you are and what message you want to convey with your art, it is time to find your target audience.

 Your target audience will be a group of people who are interested in what you have to offer.

-It is safe to say that with over 3 billion internet users worldwide, there are a group of people who are interested in the style of art you create.
+It is safe to say that with over 3 billion internet users worldwide, a group of people are interested in the art style you create.

-I would be lying to you if I told you that finding your target audience is easy.
+I would lie to you if I told you that finding your target audience is easy.

 According to Wikipedia, the market defines as: